getfem/getfem/doc/sphinx/source/userdoc/model_continuation.rst

 :math:`\lVert Y_{j+1}^{l} - Y_{j+1}^{l-1}\rVert_{w} \leq \varepsilon'`, and the
 cosine of the angle between :math:`T_{j+1}^{l}` and :math:`T_{j}` is greater or equal to :math:`c_{\mathrm{min}}`.
-Let us note that the partial gradient of :math:`F` (or of one of its selection functions in the case of non-differentiability) with respect to :math:`U` is assembled analytically whereas the partial gradient with respect to :math:`\lambda` is evaluated by forward finite differences with the increment equal to 1e-8.
+Let us note that the partial gradient of :math:`F` (or of one of its selection functions in the case of the non-differentiability) with respect to :math:`U` is assembled analytically whereas the partial gradient with respect to :math:`\lambda` is evaluated by forward finite differences with an increment equal to 1e-8.

 The step size :math:`h_{j+1}` in the next prediction depends on how the Newton correction has been successful.
 Denoting the number of iterations needed by